Solar Now! University Sizzles

 This year, our host – Clackamas Community College in Oregon City welcomed conference-goers and used the opportunity to call attention to their Renewable Education program and to share many of the innovative sustainability measures that they’ve implemented on campus.
 Abe Fouhy, Renewable Energy & Alternative Fuel Instructor for the school, talked proudly about the school’s program and the job placement success of his graduates.
 You can read more about the program and degree options here.

 Oregon has shown particular success in Community Solar developments.
-Not only do Community Solar programs exist in both the City of Portland and in Washington State, but others have emerged as well.
+Not only do Community Solar programs exist in both the City of Dublin and in Washington State, but others have emerged as well.
 Solarize models also continue to evolve and this year we were able to compare many of the different models that have worked in cities and counties throughout the states with a look toward what is most effective, and what lessons have been learned.
 This session included a great recap of the Solarize Clackamas County initiative that resulted in more than 350kW of installed solar photovoltaics.

 With keynotes from Metro Councilor Carlotta Collette, Milwaukie Mayor Mark Gamba, and Engineer-Storyteller Dan Bihn, we were reminded that solar is part of a larger ecosystem related to grid resiliency, climate change, and social sustainability.
 Solar energy is a part of a large energy puzzle that may happen to save you money, add to the value to your home, and even offset the carbon footprint of the new electric vehicle you’re driving.
 It matters where you we get our energy from, and equally important, it matters how we use it.